 A voucher to have a facial, manicure or massage will give teachers some much needed me time.

 A simple plant can be memorable if packaged just right.
-Make these pretty neon-dipped pots to sit pretty at their desk or kitchen bench. (via Hello Bee).
+These pretty neon-dipped pots make perfect teacher gifts, ready to sit pretty at their desk or kitchen bench. (via Hello Bee).

 Best foot forward

 The perfect way to add personality and a splash of colour to workwear.
 The forest-themed gift box includes four fresh and vibrant styles for their feet.